Rates and Rate Groups

 • Change the rate charge-out value or markup % by adding a variation.
 Includes entering an effective date (start date) for when the rate change will begin. i.e. One rate value for this year 2022 and another rate value for 2023.

-• Setup the standard rate values for your organization.
+• Set up the standard rate values for your organisation.
 Specific rate values can be applied for projects using variations. *This feature is available with the Synergy Business or Enterprise products.*

 What is adding or editing rates?

 Rates can be used when estimating budgets when entering expenses, displayed on reports, or listed on the project invoice sent out to your clients.
-Create staff rates to control the charge-out value for the work your staff perform for projects or set up the markup % or charge-out value for the expense rate types.
-Cash and travel rate types are used for staff expense reimbursement, office expense items are used to charge time for internal tasks to a project, and supplier and sub-contractor expenses are used to on-charge these expenses on a project with a markup value applied.
+Create staff rates to control the charge-out value for the work your staff perform for projects, or set up the markup % or charge-out value for the expense rate types.
+Cash and travel rate types are used for staff expense reimbursement, office expense items are used to charge time for internal tasks to a project, and supplier/subcontractor expenses are used to on-charge these expenses to a project with a markup value applied.

 Why add or edit rates?